open-spaced-repetition/py-fsrs/CONTRIBUTING.md

 pytest
 ```

-Additionally, you are encouraged to contribute your own tests to [tests/test_fsrs.py](tests/test_fsrs.py) to help make Py-FSRS more reliable!
+Additionally, you are strongly encouraged to contribute your own tests to [tests/test_fsrs.py](tests/test_fsrs.py) to help make Py-FSRS more reliable.

-### Submit a pull request

-To submit a pull request, commit your local changes to your branch then push the branch to your fork.
-You can now open a pull request.